M-arcus/cloudron-docs/docs/documentation/developer/api.md

 [Robots Exclustion Protocol](http://www.robotstxt.org/robotstxt.html) site.

 If `backupId` is provided the app will be initialized with the data from the backup.

+The `sso` field can be set to `false` to disable Cloudron authentication.
+By default, single sign-on is enabled.
+Note that this field works only if the app support Cloudron single sign-on.

 Response (200):